 The soup is thick and spicy.
 My nose was instantly running, but I couldn’t stop.
 The flavor is quite intriguing, it’s hard to put your finger on it.
 You start to taste the sourness, and then a bit of fishyness but then the pineapple and mint just completely confuse your taste buds and have you wanting more.
 The soft sweet pineapple and strong minty flavor really start to neutralize the sourness of the broth.

 This is definitely not the soup for everyone and I can instantly see why some people would flat out dislike it.
 It has a very strong and particular taste so if you’re sensitive to real defined flavors this won’t be for you, but I for one loved it.
+Dave on the other hand would have rather been playing vogueplay.com/au/ than eating this soup.
 Completely unlike the Malaysian laksa served elsewhere, this is definitely a soup I’d love to learn how to make.

 Stop 4: Teochew Chendul Cart (right outside Joo Hooi Cafe)

 What we ordered: bowl of cendul (2.3 RMB)

 Our next stop was a cart located right outside the Joo Hooi Cafe, and here we would sample our first Malaysian dessert.
 Cendul is made with shaved ice served in a syrup of coconut milk mixed with palm sugar and topped with green colored rice flour jelly noodles and red beans.

 Seriously odd.
 Not necessarily the most appetizing looking dessert right?
 With all the locals standing around the cart quickly slurping this dish though it had to be good.